 This course presents Montessori’s theory of human development.
 In addition other prominent developmental theorists (such as Piaget and Erickson) will be explored.
 Additionally, the adult learner will use observation techniques presented during the program to observe and record his/her observation of 3 children each month, for nine months.

 Introduction to Montessori Early Childhood.
-This overview is required for adult learners who do not have Montessori Early Childhood certification.
+This overview is prerequisite for adult learners who do not have Montessori Early Childhood certification (those with the Early Childhood credential begin with PHASE I below).

 Hours: 8:00 am to 4:30 pm daily with 1/2 hour for lunch.